oVirt/ovirt-openshift-extensions/docs/Creating-an-oVirt-user-how-to.md

-# Createing an oVirt user - how to
+# Creating an oVirt user - how to

 The oVirt user needed to perform various provisioning actions needs to have the 'StorageAdmin' role in ovirt.
 Using the super user admin@internal is discouraged.
 Instead create a dedicated user, with the role above mentioned